Mandates

 You can create a mandate in two ways, depending on how account details are handled:

-1. Initiate or Create Mandate
+1. Initiate Mandate

 2. Verify Mandate